bafiam/vetplus-frontend/README.md

 ## About The Project

 This project is a Appointment Booking System built with React and Redux.
-It consumes an API and offer a user interaction interface that mimic a booking system allowing diffrent user to access the API resources.
+It consumes an API and offer a user interaction interface that mimic a booking system allowing different user to access the API resources.

 Feature summary :